Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 5. Check the result

-• Check the first 10–20 tracks (live versions/remixes often cause discrepancies).
+• Check the first 10–20 tracks (live versions and remixes often cause discrepancies).

-• Most tools display a list of errors (track not found, unavailable, mismatch).
+• Most tools display a list of errors (file not found, unavailable, mismatch).

 Common causes:

-• the track does not exist in the target platform's catalog,
+• the track is not available in the target platform's catalog,

 • the version is different (explicit/clean, live/studio),